asheeshcric/gre-vocab-wallpaper/README.md

 # GRE Vocab Wallpaper

 A python script that displays 10 random GRE words each day from a long list of words.
-The words jumble up every minute so that you can slowly perfect 10 complex vocabs each day while working.
+The words jumble up each minute so that you can unknowingly perfect 10 complex vocabs; without even giving in much effort.

 ![alt text](https://github.com/asheeshcric/gre-vocab-wallpaper/blob/master/wallpaper.jpg)